Ambusy/LocateFileByContents/README.md

 If at any moment you want to abandon searching a specifid directory at a lower level, click on its name.
 If the response is not immediate, retry clicking.
 To end all searching, click STOP.

+The program is build in Visual Studio Community 2019, feel free to improve it.